Tata-Innovation-Center/Tata-Innovation-Center.github.io/docs/advanced-topics-in-machine-learnign/normalizing-flow-models.md

 \operatorname{det}(A)=\operatorname{det}\left(\begin{array}{cc}{a} & {c} \\ {b} & {d}\end{array}\right)=a d-b c
 $$

-$$X$$ is uniformly distributed over the parallelotope.
+and $$X$$ is uniformly distributed over the parallelotope.
 Hence, we have

 $$